How to Check CPU Usage Using PowerShell [Script Added]

 Usual Windows users are familiar with CMD (command prompt) but PowerShell is a more advanced program that offers advanced command-based automation.power-shell

-You can set the automatization of many tasks with customized steps and manage your works and programs easily with PowerShell.
-It performs at the administration level that you can do whatever is possible with your system.
 Microsoft developed PowerShell in 2006 to give users more accessibility over the Windows operating system.
+You can automate many tasks with customized steps and manage your works and programs easily with PowerShell.
+It performs at the administration level so you can do whatever is possible with your system.

-In short, PowerShell is a command-line shell and the associated scripting language that is used as a task atomizer and management configurator program.
+In short, PowerShell is a command-line shell and the associated scripting language used as a task atomizer and management configurator program.

 Are The CMD & PowerShell the Same?

-PowerShell works similarly to CMD, but the fundamental differences are simultaneous execution of multiple commands, scripting, OOP (Object Orientation Programming) execution, easy automation, etc.
+PowerShell works similarly to CMD, but the fundamental differences are simultaneous execution of multiple commands, scripting, OOP (Object Orientation Programming) execution, system automation, etc.

-Surely, CMD is a powerful tool to execute several tasks with direct administrative access.
-The PowerShell gives the user the flexibility to run more of such scripts at a time, users can even Push GUI (General User Interface) through PowerShell.
+Whereas, CMD is a powerful tool to execute several tasks with direct administrative access.
+The PowerShell gives the user the flexibility to run more of such scripts at a time; users can even Push GUI (General User Interface) through PowerShell.

 Furthermore, PowerShell supports Cross-platform, which is not possible for the CMD.